-After a pause in the project, Direct Billing will commence a phased approach in 15 July.
+This change was due to commence on 1 April 2021 in line with annual membership renewal/start date.
+Due to supplier issues, this was deferred to Quarter 2, therefore direct billing will commence with a phased approach on 15 July 2021.
 From this date, all current members of Scouts NSW (youth and adult) will be directly billed the Quarter 2 portion of the State Membership Fee.
-From October, all current members of Scouts NSW (youth and adult) will be billed for tge remainder of the State Membership Fee.
+From October, all current members of Scouts NSW (youth and adult) will be billed for the remainder of the 2021 State Membership Fee.

 The State Membership Fee is an annual fee set by Scouts NSW which covers the costs of essential services and behind-the-scenes operations at a Region and State level to ensure members can enjoy Scouting now and into the future.
 This includes members’ public liability and personal accident insurance.
 The Fee is payable by members of Scouts NSW each year.
 In 2021, the cost of the State Membership Fee is $240.
 Learn more about the State Membership Fee, including what it covers, here.